 Modern Gas Masks Available to Civilians

-This is a NIOSH certified CBRM mask with a threaded connection (and not a bayonet connection—that’s key).
-The M40 series is in very high demand, having once been the gas mask of choice for the US military.
+This is a NIOSH-certified CBRM mask with a threaded connection (and not a bayonet connection—that’s key).
+The M40 series is one of the best civilian gas masks, and in very high demand, having once been the gas mask of choice for the US military.
 It is more comfortable and durable than our other two masks.

-As you might expect, it is painfully expensive, from the supplier I linked to it’s a grand.
-I bet you can find it cheaper elsewhere though.
+As you might expect, it is painfully expensive, although prices can vary with different suppliers.
 3M has some amazing resources to check out in general, including a respirator guide, find it at the “Resources” section of this page.

-This gas mask is very popular with preppers, and for a reason, its the cheapest high-quality modern mask here.
-It’s about $200 dollars, but is well designed for both protection and comfort.
+This gas mask is very popular with preppers, and for a reason, it’s the cheapest high-quality modern mask here.
+It is well designed for both protection and comfort.
 You have to purchase a filter port to get this to work with NATO 40mm filters, but that’s worth the investment as the 40 mm are cheaper than the proprietary filters for this mask.

 That being said, here is an amazing review of the 400/3 model (not BB) that will give you a real feel for what it looks like:

 Police and first responders use these masks.
-They are CBRN rated, and have their own proprietary filters (which MSA calls canisters).
+They are CBRN rated and have their own proprietary filters (which MSA calls canisters).
 The mask is generally over $400 dollars depending on who you’re purchasing it from.
-Amazon has one a bit on sale as of this article’s publishing date.

 The older MSA model’s visor would turn slightly yellowish after use, but that isn’t generally too much of a problem if you’re just using it to flee the scene.
 You can find the MSA Milllenium’s instruction manual online.